-- The election of five members to our Board of Directors to serve for the ensuing year or until their respective successors have been duly elected (Shlomo Yanai, Moshe Manor, Amos Bar Shalev, Zeev Bronfeld and Aharon Schwartz, Ph.D.). - To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement. - To adopt amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares of common stock available under the plan from 13,841,655 shares to 23,841,655 shares and to amend certain other terms of said plan as described in this proxy statement. - To approve an amendment to our Certificate of Incorporation, as amended, to increase the number of shares of our common stock, par value \$0.001 per share, authorized for issuance from 250,000,000 to 350,000,000. - The ratification of the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), A Member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- The election of seven members to our Board of Directors to serve for the ensuing year or until their respective successors have been duly elected (Zeev Bronfeld, Dror Bashan, Amos Bar Shalev, Pol F. Boudes, M.D., David Granot, Gwen A. Melincoff and Aharon Schwartz, Ph.D.). - To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement. - To approve, on a non-binding advisory basis, on the frequency (every one, two or three years) that our stockholders will have a non-binding, advisory vote on the compensation of our named executive officers. - In order to continue to recruit and retain talented employees, the adoption of amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan which increases the number of shares of common stock authorized for issuance under the plan from 2,384,165 shares to 5,725,171 shares and to amend certain other terms of said plan as described in this proxy statement. - The ratification of the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2020.